 In research published by Institutional Investor last October, he noted excess annualised returns from hedge funds of 6.6% in the four years to 2005, fell to 3.3%, -0.9% and 0.2% in the four years to 2009, 2014 and 2017.
-Bloomberg reckons hedge funds performed even worse with a loss of -4.1% on a weighted basis.
+Bloomberg reckons hedge funds performed even worse with a loss of -4.1% on a weighted basis in 2018.

 Unlike hedge funds, and their clients, indices have some optimism, through their exposure to large technology growth stocks.
 Finstad said: “The data suggests that over the last decade, investors could have replicated average hedge fund returns by putting 40% of their assets into an equity index fund and the rest in cash.”